CFAES Health and Wellness Champions

 Jami Dellifield, Hardin County Extension Educator, and Amanda Raines, Hardin County 4-H Extension Educator, authored "Your Thought Matter: Navigating Mental Health."
 The 40-page publication, recently approved by national 4-H peer review, is available at extensionpubs.osu.edu/your-thoughts-matter-navigating-mental-health.
 Overview: What does mental health really mean?
 How many people are affected by mental health issues?
 Be part of the solution by learning the answers to those questions and more.

-Carol Smathers, assistant professor and Extension field specialist, was published in the Journal of Human Sciences and Extension, “Organizational Readiness to Engage in Policy, System, and Environment Changes Supporting Positive Youth Development for Health: Case Studies from the Cooperative Extension System framed by the Transtheoretical Model.”
+Carol Smathers, assistant professor and Extension field specialist, was quoted in CFAES Chow Line: Is drinking more water your New Year’s resolution?
+If so, here’s how to do it.
+(January 17, 2020); Drinking More Water Can Mean Less Calories for Some Kids (April 26, 2019); Picky Eating a Natural Part of Early Childhoos (December 7, 2018); was published in the Journal of Human Sciences and Extension, “Organizational Readiness to Engage in Policy, System, and Environment Changes Supporting Positive Youth Development for Health: Case Studies from the Cooperative Extension System framed by the Transtheoretical Model.”
 Carol and Theresa Ferrari, professor and Extension 4-H specialist, were also published in the Journal of Nutrition Education and Behavior, Levels of Community Change: A Game to Teach About Policy, System, and Environment Change.
 (July 2018)

-Lauren Jones, assistant professor and Extension state specialist, was published in the Journal of Policy Analysis and Management, entitled “The Impact of the Earned Income Tax Credit on Household Finances”; co-authored “Wage and Employment Growth in America’s Drug Epidemic: Is All Growth Created Equal?” in the American Journal of Agricultural Economics (September 11, 2018); co-authored a policy brief, The Earned Income Tax Benefit Increases the Financial Stability of Low-income Single Mothers, for the Economic Self-Sufficiency Policy Research Institute (June 12, 2018).
+Lauren Jones, associate professor and Extension state specialist, was published in the Journal of Policy Analysis and Management, entitled “The Impact of the Earned Income Tax Credit on Household Finances”; co-authored “Wage and Employment Growth in America’s Drug Epidemic: Is All Growth Created Equal?” in the American Journal of Agricultural Economics (September 11, 2018); co-authored a policy brief, The Earned Income Tax Benefit Increases the Financial Stability of Low-income Single Mothers, for the Economic Self-Sufficiency Policy Research Institute (June 12, 2018).